 The evidence exposed by the radiological studies gives rational support to the research and definition of a clinical test of external pelvimetry.
 The present qualitative test in pelvimetry, currently suggested in obstetric and osteopathic settings, has some practical limitations like the lack of standardization of the test, the difficulty for most of the pregnant women near term gestation to come down smoothly in squats, and the lack of the reference curves and the cut-off values.

-In 2017, the Journal of Perinatal Medicine published a study that evaluated the dynamic range of movement (ROM) of the distance between the transverse diameter of the sacral rhomboid area of Michaelis, which corresponds to the pelvic inlet.
+The Journal of Perinatal Medicine (2017, vol.45, issue s2, pp.308-9, DOI 10.1515/jpm-2017-3002) published a study that evaluated the dynamic range of movement (ROM) of the distance between the transverse diameter of the sacral rhomboid area of Michaelis, which corresponds to the pelvic inlet.
 Then, distance ROM of the PSIS was correlated to the obstetric outcome.

 On a sample of 364 nulliparas, the diameter changed with the change of position.
 The amplitude of the measure between the SIPS shifts from the erect knee position to the "all-fours" position.
 It can be related to the quality of delivery: a 3-mm cutoff in the screening of the intrapartum dystocia would have a true positive rate: 0.98; a true negative rate: 0.81; false positive rate 0.18; false negative rate: 0.01.